benlk/columbus-master-plans/_plans/framework.md

     name: "[Framework 3.0](https://pare.osu.edu/framework) plan adopted by the OSU Board of Trustees"
 ---

 The Ohio State University's "Framework" series of plans guide the development of the Columbus campus' housing, educational, and employment centers.
-Tey also inform the development of transit, bike, and pedestrian infrastructure in and around the campus.
+The Framework plan also informs the development of transit, bike, and pedestrian infrastructure in and around the campus.